-Each specialty certifying board is currently developing OCC and will have implemented the OCC process by Jan.
+Each specialty certifying board has implemented the OCC process Jan.
 1, 2013.
 If you hold a time-limited certificate, you will be required to participate in the five components of the OCC process in order to maintain your osteopathic board certification.

 The AOBD recognizes the following: